 Can I get bail in my extradition case?

-If you are wanted to stand trial for an offence, you have a much better chance of being granted bail than if you have been found guilty and have a sentence to serve.
-If you are wanted to serve a sentence, the longer it is the less chance you will have of being granted bail.
+The District Judge is likely to be worried that if you are granted bail you might not turn up at Court.
+So the first thing the Judge will want to know is if you are already convicted, or if you are ‘accused’.
+If you are wanted to stand trial for an offence, you are ‘accused’ .
+An accused person has a much better chance of being granted bail than if you have been found guilty and have a sentence to serve.
+If you are convicted, you will be wanted to serve a sentence.
+The longer the sentence is, the less chance you will have of being granted bail.
 Even if you have not been convicted, the more serious the offence, the less likely you are to be given bail.

 5 other considerations to grant a bail in extradition